Blue Moon Irish Setters

 Dad comes from a VERY strong line of show champions with cousins all over the USA, Canada and the UK.
 Momma Ellie comes from a long family of gun dogs with outcrosses to popular show bloodlines.
 Ellie will be retired in 2018 to relax in the sun!
-Momma Poppet is a mix of German and American show lines.
+Momma Poppet is a mix of German and American show and hunting lines.
 She is smaller in size and just full of life and love.

 I will not sell any pup for use in a puppy mill or designer dog farm so please DO NOT ask.

 All prospective puppy parents must fill out an application and be approved.
 Yes I do check ALL applications(prior cruelty or neglect to animal or child etc. violent crimes etc (YES ASSAULT IS A VIOLENT CRIME!
 Getting caught with a joint when you were a teen is NOT)).
 Requirements include a permanent residence with a well fenced yard large enough for your Irish to run and play safely.
 These are very active dogs and apartments are not suitable.
 Irish love kids and will be their buddy in no time.
 We recommend obedience training for all pups to be sure of a happy relationship.
 However some parents cannot handle all the stress involved with infants, small children and a large puppy in the house.
 If you are unsure then it is best to wait until your children are older.
 Having to rehome a pup is sad, stressful and unhealthy for the pup, the family, and myself.
 As the breeder it is my job to rehome any pup in need. (it is in the contract you sign)

 Be sure of your decision before getting a puppy!
 Lifelong homes are our goal.